ChapelR/tweego-installer/README.md

 # Tweego Installer for Windows

+> **IMPORTANT!**
+> Do not download individual files from the source code of this repository, go to the [releases page](https://github.com/ChapelR/tweego-installer/releases) to download a compiled executable file.

 An Inno Setup script and binary that installs Tweego for you, along with all current, full release built-in story formats, sets up all the environment variables, and lets you get on with your day.

 ## Installing Tweego

-Download the binary from the releases page and run it.
+Download the binary from [the releases page](https://github.com/ChapelR/tweego-installer/releases) and run it.
 You'll be asked if you want to add Tweego to your PATH; leave this checked.
 (If you want to add Tweego to your path manuallly why are you here?)

 To install additional story formats, navigate to `Program Files\Tweego\story-formats\`.
 Create a folder here with a name corresponding to what you want to call the format, e.g. `chapbook` or `paloma`.
 Then download the `format.js` file from the web and place it here.